 Nicole strengthens into a tropical storm, expected to hit Florida as hurricane

+As of 7 p.m.
+Eastern time Tuesday, the storm was about 250 miles northeast of the northwestern Bahamas and 360 miles east of West Palm Beach, Florida, according to the NHC.
+It was moving southwest at 10 mph, with maximum sustained winds up to 65 mph.

+A tropical storm becomes a hurricane when it has maximum sustained winds of at least 74 mph, according to the National Weather Service.

-Residents in at least two Florida counties — Palm Beach and Volusia — were ordered to evacuate from barrier islands, low-lying areas and mobile homes.
-The evacuation orders are set to take effect Wednesday morning.
+Residents in at least four Florida counties — Brevard, Flagler, Palm Beach and Volusia — were ordered to evacuate from barrier islands, low-lying areas and mobile homes.
+The evacuation orders are set to take effect Wednesday.
+Officials at Orlando International Airport, the seventh busiest in the U.S., said commercial operations would stop Wednesday afternoon until it was safe to resume flights.

 "This incoming storm is a direct threat to both property and life," said Volusia County Manager George Recktenwald.
 "Our infrastructure, particularly along the coastline, is very vulnerable because of Hurricane Ian."